Paleochora to Sougia Hike in Crete, Greece

 Heat exhaustion

 I did this hike in Crete in early June and weather conditions were already too warm for walking.
-I’d wrongly assumed that it being a coastal trail and all, sea breezes would keep me cool.
-Maybe gently blow me to the finish even…
+I’d wrongly assumed that as it was a coastal walk, sea breezes would keep me cool.
+Maybe gently blow me to Sougia even…

-Instead, extreme heat exhaustion set in midway.
+Instead, extreme heat exhaustion set in mid-hike (and mid-ascent).
 I was genuinely worried about how I would make it back to civilization.
-Thankfully, I soldiered on and it’s become a good story.
+After Gialiskari Beach, there is nothing out there except a dry trail and you.
+Thankfully, I pushed on and now this is all just a good story to tell.

 What should you do differently?

 Do not underestimate high temperatures in Greece in the months of June, July and August.
-With so much of the landscape laid bare, often with little to no shade, it’s always going to be brutal if you’re doing a long distance walk in the summer.
+It was ferociously hot out there.
+With so much of the landscape laid bare, with no shade, it’s always going to be brutal if you’re doing a long distance walk in the summer.

-We’d set out on the trek from Paleochora with a massive bottles of water (1.5 litres) and a standard-sized stainless steel bottles each.
+We’d set out on the trek from Paleochora with one large bottle of water (1.5 litres) and a regular stainless steel bottles of 1L each.
 Within 1.5 hours most of the water had disappeared – mostly mine – and we needed to start rationing as we were only at the halfway point.
 The problem was – I was suffering from heat exhaustion and massive dehydration.

 This is where sheer mental willpower kicks in and you get it done but I vividly remember thinking “No way.
 I can’t climb any further in this heat”